joemasilotti/turbolinks/README.md

 Turbolinks saves the scroll position of each page before navigating away and automatically returns to this saved position on restoration visits.

-Restoration visits have an action of _restore_ and are reserved for internal use.
+Restoration visits have an action of _restore_ and Turbolinks reserves them for internal use.
 You should not attempt to annotate links or invoke `Turbolinks.visit` with an action of `restore`.

 ## Canceling Visits Before They Start